Moremar/IT_tutorials/CyberSecurity/Security/Windows.md

 netstat                // monitor active TCP/IP connections
 net help               // help for the "net" command to monitor network resources
 ```

+**PowerShell** is a task automation and configuration management program developed by Microsoft.
+It consists of a command-line shell and the associated scripting language.
+It is open-source and available on Windows / Linux / MacOS.
+PowerShell scripts have the extension `.ps1`.

 ## Windows Folders